TempeHS/AIDriver_MicroPython_Challanges/docs/Challenge_2.md

 ## Challenge 2 Extensions, I can…

-1. Drive a circle both directions.
+1. Drive a circle forward.
-2. Drive a circle in reverse.
+2. Drive a clockwise and anti-clockwise circle.
 3. Drive 2, 3, 4 circles
 4. Drive a figure 8.
-5. Drive a circle in reverse.
-6. Drive 2, 3, 4 circles
-7. Drive a figure 8.